 Many times, signal conditioning circuitry is contained within a data acquisition device, but signal conditioning may also be part of the transducer.
 Load cells, for example, contain the bridge completion, calibration circuitry, and amplification.
 Many MEM (micro-electro-mechanical) sensors also contain signal conditioning.

 DATA ACQUISITION OPTIONS

-There are a wide variety of systems to choose from:
+There are a wide variety of DAQ devices to choose from:

 Data Logging is the recording of collected data over a period of time.
 Depending on the application, the data can be temperature measurements, voltages, current, humidity, or other signals of interest.
 A Data Logger is a self-contained data acquisition system with a built-in processor and pre-defined software embedded in the unit.
 Data loggers can run as stand-alone devices and are popular because they are portable and easy to use for specific tasks.